organicdesign/libp2p-rpc/README.md

 - Returns: `<Promise>`

 Stop the RPC module, resolves when it has finished stopping.
+This will clear all remote procedure call methods.

 #### addMethod